alexmilowski/littleflow/integrations/redis/README.md

  * a web-based console application for viewing and manipulating workflows

 This integration uses a library for interacting with [Redis streams](https://redis.io/docs/manual/data-types/streams/) called [Rqse](https://github.com/alexmilowski/rqse).
-This an encapsulation of a [event-carried state transfer](https://martinfowler.com/articles/201701-event-driven.html) architecture that is used as the core of distributed execution of a workflow.
+This is an encapsulation of a [event-carried state transfer](https://martinfowler.com/articles/201701-event-driven.html) architecture that is used as the core of distributed execution of a workflow.